oils-for-unix/oils/doc/syntactic-concepts.md

 6
 ```

-Oil expressions are parsed in a single stage, and then evaluated, which makes
+YSH expressions are parsed in a single stage, and then evaluated, which makes
 it more like Python or JavaScript:

 ```sh-prompt